gosthak/PolymerNetwork/CATCHY/README.md

 **Network topology — cubic lattice + Flory–Stockmayer:**

-Network construction differs from Paper 1 (which uses patchy-particle self-assembly) but yields the same Kremer-Grest physics after equilibration:
+Network construction differs from the manuscript (which uses patchy-particle self-assembly) but yields the same Kremer-Grest physics after equilibration:

 1. Place N_m beads on a cubic lattice with **fixed spacing a = 0.8 R₀ = 1.2 σ**.